I don't mind being open about the fact that I fell for a digital marketing scam enquiry I'd received through my website last week.

 Typical Online Freelancer Enquiry Scams

-Most scams involve being sent what you might call "the lure" - something of value/desire is tantalisingly dangled under your nostrils, and because your guard is down somewhat (you really want what it is that they're offering) you might act a bit foolish and end up left with your trousers round your ankles.
+Most scams involve being sent what you might call "the hook" - something of value is tantalisingly dangled under your nostrils, and because your guard is down somewhat (you really want what it is that they're offering!) you might act a bit foolish and end up left with your trousers round your ankles.

-So the first thing you need to do is keep an eye out on any "too good to be true" offerings.
-In my particular case this was a lead enquiry, apparently from a fairly established brand called Nulo (although it wasn't exactly a household name - I'd not heard of them), offering big money to help with a marketing campaign.
+So, the first thing you need to do is keep an eye out on any too good to be true offerings.
+In my particular case this was a lead apparently from a fairly established petfood brand called Nulo, offering big money to help with a marketing campaign.

-I was actually busy at the time / wasn't a lead I could fulfill properly, so I ended up sharing it around... which made me feel a lot worse (which I will come to later!).
+I was actually busy at the time and it wasn't a lead I could fulfill properly, so I ended up sharing it around within my own network... which made me feel a lot worse when I realised it was a scam (which I will come to later!).

 I think that there are scammers out there who continuously target a range of businesses in the marketing and consultancy space, so their likely hitlist will include: